 In general, after payment of loans that are secured by a mortgage over the house, legal fees and selling expenses, the proceeds of sale are divided between any joint non-bankrupt owners and the trustee.

 The trustee will not take action to sell property if the bankrupt has no equity in the property.
-The trustee might, however, lodge a caveat on the title even where there is no equity.
+However, the trustee might still lodge a caveat on the title even where there is no equity.
 Equity in the property might increase during the time allowed to the trustee to sell the property, due either to increases in property values or to payments made by the bankrupt or another person.

 While the trustee generally has an obligation to sell any property, the trustee might choose not to sell property immediately if the bankrupt’s equity (share) is not valuable enough to leave any surplus for the creditors after paying expenses and the trustee’s costs.
 In such a case, the trustee is often happy to accept an offer from a friend or relative of the bankrupt to purchase the bankrupt’s share.